Blequi/binarytree/README.md

 ### count

-* *Description*: the number of elements in the binary tree
+* *Description*: the number of elements in the binary tree.
 * *Signature*: ```count```
     * *return (integer)*
 * *Example*: